harjot-oberai/MaterialShadows/README.md

 3. Each child of `MaterialShadowViewWrapper` or custom view group wrapper is assigned the same offset and shadow intensity.
 If fine control over every view's shadow is required then it must be wrapped inside its own `MaterialShadowViewWrapper` or `MaterialShadowFrameLayoutWrapper`.

 # Credits
 1. [Yaroslav](https://github.com/yarolegovich) : Implementation of asynchronous calculations and shadow animations.

-## Third Party Bindings

-### React Native
-You may now use this library with [React Native](https://github.com/facebook/react-native) via the module [here](https://github.com/prscX/react-native-material-shadows)
+2. [Pranav Raj Singh Chauhan](https://github.com/prscX) : Building react-native bridge plugin for the library.

 # License